mjul/kiro-hello-world-go/README.md

 # SSO Web App

-A secure Single Sign-On (SSO) web application built with Go and (TBD), supporting authentication via Microsoft 365 and GitHub OAuth2 providers.
+A secure Single Sign-On (SSO) web application built with Go and Gin framework, supporting authentication via Microsoft 365 and GitHub OAuth2 providers.

 ## Features

 - 🔐 **Secure OAuth2 Authentication** with Microsoft 365 and GitHub
-- 🎨 **Modern Web Interface** with responsive design and Askama templates
+- 🎨 **Modern Web Interface** with responsive design and HTML templates
 - 🛡️ **Session Management** with secure HTTP-only cookies
 - 🗄️ **SQLite Database** with automatic migrations
 - 🔒 **CSRF Protection** for OAuth2 flows
 - 📱 **Mobile-Friendly** responsive design
-- ⚡ **Fast & Lightweight** built with Rust and (TBD)
+- ⚡ **Fast & Lightweight** built with Go and Gin framework
 - 🧪 **Comprehensive Testing** with unit and integration tests

 ## Quick Start

 ### Prerequisites

-- Go ....
+- Go 1.24.5 or later
 - Git

 ### 1. Clone the Repository